This page is a practice resource: ascending and descending order examples for class 1 come with step-by-step answers.

 Ascending order means arranging numbers from smallest to largest.

-Find the smallest number → place it first → find the smallest of what remains → place it second → repeat until all numbers are placed.
+Find the smallest number → place it first → find the smallest of what remains → place it second → repeat until all numbers are placed → check every pair from left to right.

 | Set | Step-by-Step | Answer |